 Cubital fossa

-It has a superior, medial and lateral border, as well as an apex which is directed inferiorly.
-The cubital fossa also has a floor and roof, and it is traversed by structures which makes up its contents.
+The cubital fossa contains a superior, medial and lateral border, as well as an apex which is directed inferiorly.
+The cubital fossa also has a floor and roof, and it is traversed by structures which make up its contents.

 This article will discuss the anatomy of the cubital fossa.